 The hoarding literally takes over the person's life, causing their work performance, personal hygiene and social life to suffer.

-What you can do if you suspect someone is a hoarder
+What you can do if you suspect someone is hoarding

 If a member of your family or someone you know is a compulsive hoarder, try to persuade them to come with you to see a GP.
-This will not be easy, as someone who compulsively hoards may not think they need help, so may not want to seek treatment.
+This will not be easy, as someone who compulsively hoards may not think they need help and may not want to seek treatment.

 Ask your GP to refer you to your local community mental health team, which may have a health professional who specialises in OCD and is familiar with hoarding.

 If you have difficulties accessing therapy, the charity OCD-UK may be able to help.